Cowne/wr1t3_up/picoCTF/Irish-Name-Repo_3/Irish-Name-Repo_3.md

 <img src ="img/img4.png">

-Ah ha, the enter `admin' or 1=1--` but the query is change `nqzva' be 1=1--` -> I guess the password field is encrypted.
+Ah ha, we enter `admin' or 1=1--` but the query is change `nqzva' be 1=1--` -> I guess the password field is encrypted.
 And the hint says the same

 <img src = "img/img5.png">